andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 ## Check Packages and tools

-Check NodeJs is successful installed.
+Check that NodeJs has been installed successfully.

 ```bash
 node --version